-- Examples of personal data include the contents of an individual student file, or appraisal assessment, or home phone number.
+Examples of personal data include the contents of an individual student file, or P&DR review, or home phone number.

 - In brief, the University will process or use personal data about you for academic, administrative, management, pastoral, and health and safety reasons.

-- The personal data section of the University Calendar describes in some detail the reasons why and how the data about you, as a student, has to be collected and processed and secured by the University.
+- The personal data section of the University Calendar describes in detail the reasons why and how the data about you as a student has to be collected, processed, and secured by the University.

-- The University's Senate Office provide detailed guidance to academic departments on the management and retention of information and records relating to teaching material and assessment performance.
+- The University's Senate Office provides detailed guidance to Colleges and Schools on the management and retention of information and records relating to teaching material and assessment performance.

 - The DPA provides a formal procedure, called the Subject Access Request, for an individual to request details of information about themselves that is held by the University.

-- It is University policy that academic departments are responsible for releasing information on assessment (including examination marks) to students.
-Students should only need to submit a Subject Access Request to the Data Protection Office for assessment information if they require their personal file, minutes of examiners' meetings, or advice on data protection issues; or where more complex DPA issues are evident.
+- It is University policy that Colleges and Schools are responsible for releasing information on assessment (including examination marks) to students.
+Students should only need to submit a Subject Access Request to the Data Protection Office if they require their personal file, minutes of examiners' meetings, or advice on data protection issues, or where more complex DPA issues are evident.

-- Section 29(3) of the DPA provides authorised agencies, such as the Police, with the mechanism to request, and the University the authority to either release or decline to release, information about a student without the explicit consent for the purposes of the prevention or detection of crime and the apprehension or prosecution of offenders.
+- Section 29(3) of the DPA provides authorised agencies such as the police with the mechanism to request, and the University the authority to release or decline to release, information about a student for the purposes of the prevention or detection of crime and the apprehension or prosecution of offenders.